 What if you could help your child enjoy school more, get better grades, and reduce behavior problems at the same time?
-Research has shown that regardless of parents' income and educational background, their involvement in education helps their kids do better in and out of school.
+Reams of research have shown that involvement in education helps their kids do better in and out of school.

 Parent involvement can be as simple as helping with math homework or reading a book together at bedtime.
-Going to parent-teacher conferences is important but taking the family to the school spaghetti supper makes a difference, too.
+Going to parent teacher conferences is important, but taking the family to the school math night makes a difference, too.
 More involvement is better, but you don't have to be president of the SSC or run the school carnival.
 As long as your actions show that you value education, your child is likely to respond.